Annet Artani: 2002–2004: Working with Britney Spears and "Everytime"

 While singing as a singer-songwriter in clubs all over New York City, Artani received a phone call from a friend saying that she should audition to be a backing vocalist for Britney Spears.
 She was called back and informed that she would be on The Rosie O'Donnell Show with Spears and would subsequently be a part of the Dream Within a Dream Tour.
 Her interactions with Spears during most of the tour were limited to small conversations at the gym and vocal warm ups.
 Artani had begun a relationship with the show's musical director during 2002; however, it was not working out well by the end of the tour.
 Before the last date in Mexico City, Spears called her and asked about the relationship.
 Artani told her they were going to break up, to which Spears responded, "Don't worry about it, you're going to hang out with me".
 Following the end of the tour, Spears and Artani began to forge a friendship.
 Spears invited Artani to her house in Los Angeles, California.
 According to Artani, their relationship grew out of their shared romantic experiences at the time.
 She explained, "Basically, we commiserated because she, at that time, had broken up with Justin [Timberlake].
 Maybe like nine months before, but of course it was really fresh in the media.
 I was just breaking up with this guy, so we kind of like—I think we kind of needed each other."
 Artani stayed at Spears's house for a few weeks, in which they started writing songs at the piano.
 Shortly after, they traveled to Lake Como in Lombardy, Italy.
 Artani added, "It was me and her, her stylist and Felicia, and we had this humongous house to ourselves, and they had a piano there as well".

+Artani was managed at the time by American music manager Andrian Adams.
+In lieu of a management fee, she gave Adams a 7 per cent share of the publishing rights to "Everytime", which, according to the Financial Times, he subsequently auctioned on eBay in October 2005, selling it to a music industry executive for £97,300.